Skip to content

 • Over 2 billion Bay Anchovy

-In October 2013, the Delaware Riverkeeper Network filed on behalf of the Delaware Riverkeeper Network, New Jersey Sierra Club and the New Jersey Environmental Federation initiating a legal action requesting an order demanding that the NJDEP take action on PSE&G’s permit renewal application for the Salem Nuclear Generating Station located in Lower Alloways Creek Township, New Jersey.
+In October 2013, the Delaware Riverkeeper Network filed on behalf of the Delaware Riverkeeper Network, New Jersey Sierra Club and the New Jersey Environmental Federation initiating a legal action requesting an order demanding that the New Jersey Department of Environmental Protection (NJDEP) take action on PSE&G’s permit renewal application for the Salem Nuclear Generating Station.

 While the State took 9 years to craft and issue this draft, they only gave the public 60 days and 1 hearing in which to review and comment.
-And both the comment period and the hearing occured during the height of vacation season (July and August with the hearing on August 5).
+And both the comment period and the hearing occurred during the height of vacation season (July and August with the hearing on August 5).
 Nonetheless, the Delaware Riverkeeper Network submitted significant comments and expert reports on the draft permit issued by NJDEP for public comment.
 Amongst the findings of our experts:

 • Two major analyses show that stopping the killing of fish with closed cycle cooling could provide economic benefits worth up to $577 million…..
 ECONorthwest, p. vii